katoro-a/Mid_term_project_regression/README.md

-## Used tools
+# Used tools
 ----------------------------------------------------
 Programs:

   1. Jupiter - python
-2. mysql
+  2. MYSQL workbench
-3. tableau
+  3. Tableau
+Methods:
+  1. Logistic Regression
+  2. Histograms, box-whisker plots

   Libraries:

-1. Normalizer
-2. StandardScaler
+  1. StandardScaler
-3. confusion_matrix
+  2. confusion_matrix
-4. cohen_kappa_score
-5. math
+  3. cohen_kappa_score See if you should apply this to your model
-6. statistics
+  4. statistics
-7. matplotlib.pyplot
+  5. matplotlib.pyplot
-8. seaborn
+  6. seaborn
-9. statsmodels.api
+  7. statsmodels.api
-10. train_test_split
+  8. train_test_split
-11. one hot encoder
-12. numpy
+  9. numpy
-13. pandas
+  10. pandas

 Workflow
   - Gather the Data